 NexGen’s Sustainability Commitments

-Sustainability considerations are embedded in all of NexGen’s business and operational decisions, and have been since the company’s inception.
+Sustainability considerations are embedded in all of NexGen’s business and operational decisions, and have been since the Company’s inception.
 NexGen is committed to maximizing value to all stakeholders and creating as much positivity as possible to make a lasting positive impact environmentally, socially, and economically.
 This is achieved through responsible mine development that is underpinned by effort and dedication towards environmental protection, cultural respect, health and wellness, education, careers, and economic capacity building.
 NexGen received the 2019 Environmental & Social Responsibility Award given by the Prospectors & Developers Association of Canada, which is the leading voice of the mineral exploration and development community.
+In 2022 and 2024, the Company was nominated for the Saskatoon Award for Business Excellence in the category of community investment.
+NexGen received the 2024 Achievement of Business Excellence – Community Involvement Award given by the Saskatchewan Chamber of Commerce.

 Environmental Stewardship